 \subsection{AI-Autonomous Decisions}

 Just as management-based regulation is being adopted to cover a wide span of AI use cases, human-guided training techniques can be applied in a range of scenarios.
 The scenarios that appear to raise the greatest public concern, ceteris paribus, are those where AI systems replace humans entirely—or so-called human-out-of-the-loop uses.
 When AI systems are used to replace human decision-making—say, by acting autonomously on behalf of an employer—management-based regulation will still call for attentiveness to risks and the use of risk-mitigation procedures and techniques.
 It is just that, in these circumstances, the key venue for human attentiveness must be, by necessity, directed at the model training.
-Yet even in instances where AI merely informs human decisions rather than substitutes for them, human-guided training can lead to systems that will better communicate with the human decision maker.
-Linsley \etal, for example, propose a global-and-local attention (GALA) block that mimics parallel attention pathways from human saliency maps.
-Saliency maps derived from models using their attention block showed an alignment with humans intuition \cite{linsley2018learning}.
+Yet even in instances where AI merely informs human decisions rather than substitutes for them, human-guided training can lead to systems that will better communicate or ``explain'' outputs with the human decision maker \cite{crum2023explain, linsley2018learning}.